 As a backstop, the Mortgage Bank considers that a significant increase in credit risk occurs no later than when an asset is more than 30 days past due.
 Days past due are determined by counting the number of days since the earliest elapsed due date in respect of which full payment has not been received.
-Due dates are determined without considering any grace period that might be Using its expert credit judgment and, where possible, relevant historical experience, the Mortgage Bank may determine that an exposure has undergone a significant increase in credit risk based on particular qualitative indicators that it considers are indicative of such and whose effect may not otherwise be fully reflected in its quantitative analysis on a timely basis available to the borrower.
+Due dates are determined without considering any grace period that might be available to the borrower

 If there is evidence that there is no longer a significant increase in credit risk relative to initial recognition, then the loss allowance on an instrument returns to being measured as 12-month ECL.
 Some qualitative indicators of an increase in credit risk, such as delinquency or forbearance, may be indicative of an increased risk of default that persists after the indicator itself has ceased to declined sufficiently.
 When contractual terms of a loan have been modified, evidence that the criteria for recognising lifetime ECL are no longer met includes a history of up-to-date payment exist.
-In these cases, the Mortgage Bank determines a probation period during which the financial asset is required to demonstrate good behaviour to provide evidence that its credit risk has performance against the modified contractual terms.
+In these cases, the Mortgage Bank determines a probation period during which the financial asset is required to demonstate good behaviour to provide evidence that its credit risk has performance against the modified contractual terms.

 probationary period of 180 days before migration from Stage 3 to 12-month ECL (Stage 1).
-The decrease in risk of default is reflected in the obligor's Risk Rating which is a critical input for decreased sufficiently before they can be migrated from Lifetime ECL not credit impaired (Stage 2) to 12-month ECL (Stage 1) while credit-impaired facilities (Stage 3) are monitored for a Generally, facilities with loss allowances being measured as Life-time ECL not credit impaired (Stage 2) are monitored for a probationary period of 90 days to confirm if the credit risk has Staging.
+The decrease in risk of default is reflected in the obligor's Risk Rating which is a critical input for decreased sufficiently before they can be migrated from Lifetime ECL not credit impaired (Stage 2) to 12-month ECL (Stage 1) while credit-impaired facilities (Stage 3) are monitored for a Generally, facilities with loss allowances being measured as Life-time ECL not credit impaired (Stage 2) are monitored for a probationary period of 90 days to confirm if the credit risk has